-This is the first in a series of blog posts examining a cloud-based enterprise.
+This is the first in a series of blog posts examining the Cloud-based Enterprise.
 In this post we’ll introduce how a Secure Enclave can help enterprises migrate to a pure cloud-based operational model.

 The two dominant themes in enterprise architecture today is the desire to save money by utilizing cloud services and threat of state-sponsored cyberattacks.
 The goal of a Secure Enclave is to help enterprises meet both objectives by implementing a trusted access control solution in the cloud.

 All IaaS and SaaS providers utilize a shared security model in which they take responsibility for the data inside their boundary but expect the enterprise to be responsible for everything outside their perimeter.
 For example, enterprises are responsible for all damage due to stolen passwords or unauthorized access to compute instances.
 Thus the security challenge for cloud-based enterprises to how to enable perimeter security when all they have is the cloud?

 A Secure Enclave utilizes a Software Defined Perimeter (SDP) security model to create a protected IaaS instance inside which role-based access control, trust assessment, certificate management and addressing functions can be deployed.
 Additionally a Secure Enclave can also protect IaaS and SaaS applications from network-based cyberattacks including self-propagating malware.